DeCleanup-Network/.github/profile/README.md

 **DeCleanup** is a Web3-powered dApp that rewards individuals and communities for cleaning polluted areas.
 * Start with submiting **Proof of Impact** (before/after geotagged photos)
-* Get your impact product verified
+* Get your proof of impact verified
 * And claim **DeCleanup Impact Products** along with **$DCU Points**

 #### Why it matters: